 Indications and Usage for Propylthiouracil

-Propylthiouracil tablets, USP are indicated:
+Propylthiouracil is indicated:

 - in patients with Graves’ disease with hyperthyroidism or toxic multinodular goiter who are intolerant of methimazole and for whom surgery or radioactive iodine therapy is not an appropriate treatment option